 This is supposed to be the section where I talk all about myself so that you kind of understand the person hiding behind the letters on your screen.
 Unfortunately, most of the time I don’t even understand myself, so I have no idea how I’m supposed to explain myself to you.

 I’m Amy, a messy vortex of words trapped in the body of a twenty-year-old girl.
 Obviously, I love books.
 Half my life is lived wondering through urban forests in South Africa and dreaming about writing; the other half is spent exploring fictional worlds and crying over fictional characters.
-If I don’t have my earphones in, chances are I’m sitting at the piano trying to recreate the sounds spinning around my head or cursing at my laptop because the new season of Sherlock is only coming out in 2017 (that show makes me emotionally unstable).
+All of this takes place whilst I over-study for my degree in English literature, which admittedly results in far too many stress headaches.
+It’s an exhilarating, distressing, wildly busy, panic-stricken life, and I wouldn’t change it for the world.
 I don’t feel truly alive unless my toes are in the sand, my hands are holding a novel, and the ocean is roaring in my ears.